mubasharkk/php-resources/README.md

 # Advanced Curriculum For The Software Craftsman

-This document is intended as a guidance for new developers joining our teams at [FLYERALARM](https://flyeralarm.com).
+This document is intended as a guidance for new developers joining our teams.
 Because we think it might help others as well we open-sourced it.
 If you know something that's missing feel free to send us a Pull-Request.

 ## Basics